dominikdysput/fork-c/README.md

 Project made as part of the university task. fork() implementation

-Your input string will be divide, and every single letter will be separate process.
+Your input string will be divide, and every expression will be separate process.

 ## Setup
 To run this project, use GCC compiler :